cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-cs-development-stack/README.md

 ## Common issues

-1. First start can result in few CrashLoopBackOff error in server container, it's normal and the cause is in MySQL startup time.
-However it should be running correctly after short time.
+1. The first start can result in a few CrashLoopBackOff errors in the server container, it's normal and the cause is in MySQL startup time.
+However, it should be running correctly after a short time.

-2. It is possible to encounter problems with nginx ingress validation in minikube environment, the solution is to remove hook of it:
+2. It is possible to encounter problems with Nginx ingress validation in minikube environment, the solution is to remove the hook of it:
 ```sh
 kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission
 ```